FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 ## Displaying logged in user on Dashboard 2.0

-We are all set to display logged in user on Dashboard 2.0.
-You can confirm this by printing the msg object emitted by the Dashboard 2.0 widget, which should have attached user information.
-Use the debug node for this.
+Now you know how the user add on works, you are all set to display logged in user on Dashboard 2.0.
+To confirm this you can use a `debug` node that receives the `msg` object emitted by the Dashboard 2.0 widgets.

 To display user information on the dashboard we will use Vue’s [Teleport](https://dashboard.flowfuse.com/nodes/widgets/ui-template.html#teleports) feature to render content to a specific location in the DOM, we will display user information at the action bar’s right-hand side.